National Engineering Register Requirements and Eligibility

 1. Educational Qualifications

-Further, this could apply to engineers from non-accredited institutions under the Washington Accord, who may be required to show that their qualifications and documents have additional relevance and rigor.
+Further, this could apply to engineers from non-accredited institutions under the Washington Accord, who may be required to show that their qualifications and assessment document checklist have additional relevance and rigor.
 This ensures that all members have a basic competence in the practice of engineering.

 2. Demonstrated Competencies